asadhasan832/fft_image_compression_3d_plot/README.md

-This repository is a result of following Dr. Steve Brunton's [lecture on Image Compression](https://www.youtube.com/watch?v=uB3v6n8t2dQ) and the FFT, and produces a surface plot which helpes me visualize and understand the dimensionality of complex and real domains of an image being compressed.
+This repository is a result of following Dr. Steve Brunton's [lecture on Image Compression](https://www.youtube.com/watch?v=uB3v6n8t2dQ) and the FFT algorithm, and produces a surface plot which helps me visualize and understand the dimensionality of complex and real domains of an image being compressed.

 The 3D surface plot can pivot in the complex and real dimensions and show the unique nature of Fourier waves.